lydtechconsulting/introduction-to-kafka-wiremock/README.md

-# udemy-kafka-beginner-wiremock
+# Introduction To Kafka Wiremock

-This project contains a standalone wiremock implementation for use with the udemy-kafka-beginner project.
-It represents a third-party stock service which is called by the despatch service of the udemy-kafka-beginner project
+This project contains a standalone wiremock implementation for use with the introduction-to-kafka-with-spring-boot project.
+It represents a third-party stock service which is called by the despatch service of the introduction-to-kafka-with-spring-boot project
 The API call is in the following format :

 ```